 - Control any bleeding by folding and packing clean gauze over the area.

 - Have your child bite down with some pressure for about 15 minutes.

 - Call Growing Smiles at 410-569-6700 for further instruction.

 - Rinse dirt from the injured area with warm water.

 - Place a cold compress over the face where the injury occurred.

 Patients who require extensive care as a result of trauma, infection, or other oral health concerns may be completed under general anesthesia in the hospital.
 Growing Smiles dentists are on staff at several area hospitals.
 They perform surgeries, act as advisors for emergency room personnel, and collaborate with other healthcare providers to achieve oral and overall health and well-being.
-Please contact our office at 410-569-6700 (Bel Air) or 410-697-9000 (White Marsh) if you have any questions or concerns about pediatric oral surgery.
+Please contact our office at 410-569-6700 (Bel Air), 410-697-9000 (White Marsh), or 443-526-7900 (Havre de Grace) if you have any questions or concerns about pediatric oral surgery.